aglaszuk/Selection_scans_pcadapt/README.md

-# Detect Fst outliers using pcadapt
+# Detect genomic selection outlier loci using pcadapt

 The script 00_snpsCall_haplotypeCaller.sh produces sorting of mapped files and duplicates removal, splits reads with Ns in the CIGAR string and trims overhangs.
 Subsequently, HaplotypeCaller of gatk v.4 (Van der Auwera and O'Connor 2020) is used to call variants.